pedropaim/Quad-Rotor-Controller/README.md

 momentCmd[2] = (pqrCmd[2] - pqr[2])*Izz*kpPQR[2];
 ```

+The control gains are set to kpPQR = 50, 50, 10.

 ## Roll-Pitch Control

 The Roll-Pitch Controller (method RollPitchControl) computes a body-rate command (p_cmd and q_cmd) from a desired acceleration in x and y.
 Initially, it is necessary to convert the collective thrust command (collThrustCmd), which is in Newtons, into an acceleration value c_d in m/s^2: